dariok/pdf2tei/README.md

 # PDF2TEI

-basic conversion from PDF to TEI trying to guess the structure of a text.
+basic conversion from PDF to TEI trying to guess the structure of a text. *Postprocessing required!*

 ## Usage